PLarboulette/ksqlDB/README.md

 SELECT transactions_transactionid, transactions_transactionamount, transactions_clientid, clients_clientid FROM transactions_clients tc EMIT CHANGES;
 ```

-You can see that the fields are prefixed by the name of the stream of the entity (with the join clause) and a `_` and not a `transactions_clients.transactionamount` (which was my first idea).
+You can see that the fields are prefixed by the name of the stream of the entity and a `_` and not a `transactions_clients.transactionamount` (which was my first idea).

 - Currently, the query doesn't return anything because the two topics (and streams) are empty.
 We can add data using the scripts `sh transactions.sh json` and `sh clients.sh json` located in the `scripts` folder.
 It will push 100 items of each entity in the two tipics.
 - We can see in the terminal the lines where the `clientid` is the ame ror the two entities.
 I print the two to see the equality.